-Our Maths Framework has a problem based approach to learning where children are challenged appropriately, being introduced to new concepts using the CPA approach.
+Our problem based approach to learning ensures that children are challenged appropriately and are introduced to new concepts using the CPA approach.

-Children are given the opportunity to apply their understanding to varied, real life contexts, developing fluency and a deeper understanding gained through open questioning and exploration, where reasoning is planned for.
+Children are given the opportunity to apply their understanding to varied, real life contexts, developing fluency and a deeper understanding gained through open questioning and exploration.

 The school uses the programme Times Tables Rock Stars in order to encourage times tables at our school and the children have competitions for who is earning the most points.